How much chlorine is needed to treat water?

 |5,000||12.5 oz.||1/2 gallon||5 gallons||10 gallons||20 gallons|

-If a thorough disinfection is needed and time is short, use a 50 ppm or 100 ppm residual and let sit for 2 to 6 hours.
 Drain and flush tank if using these higher levels of chlorine.
-Don’t put large amounts of chlorine residual into drains leading to septic tanks, and avoid discharge into creeks, rivers or lakes.
+Don’t put water with chlorine residual into drains leading to septic tanks, and avoid discharge into creeks, rivers, or lakes.

 Be careful if you have a steel storage tank, as corrosion may have occurred over time, and once the tank is cleaned it may develop leaks.

-Add bleach directly to the storage tank at the same time you are disinfecting the well.
+For storage tanks or cisterns fed by well water: Add bleach directly to the storage tank at the same time, you are disinfecting the well.
 Let the storage tank drain into the distribution system.

 After sitting for 12 to 24 hours, drain the storage tank through a drain valve or through the distribution system.

-If you cannot find NSF certified chlorine bleach use NSF certified chlorine pellets or powder.
-Click to see Well Safe Sanitizer Kit.
+If you cannot find NSF-certified chlorine bleach use NSF-certified chlorine pellets or powder.

-Storage tanks: disinfecting with dry 1 gram chlorine pellets
+Storage tanks: disinfecting with dry 1 gram chlorine pellets, or chlorine granules.
+Do not use pool bleach.
+Use calcium hypochlorite for potable water.

 |1 cup pellets = 200 pellets = 1/2 lb||2 cups pellets = 400 pellets = 1 lb|